sailshq/waterline-sql-builder/docs/syntax.md

 be converted into NoSql queries as well.

 For familiarity the generated SQL query is shown next to each example using the PostgreSQL dialect.
-The equivelent MongoDB query is also shown.
+The equivalent MongoDB query is also shown.

 ## Query Building